sjayawardena/p4-baby-tracker/README.md

 On each browser, in all display sizes/modes, all of the following have been tested and confirmed as working:
 - All links in the header navbar work as expected, including the text logo, taking the user through to the expected page.
 If the user is not signed in or registered, they are prompted to sign in or register if they try to click on anything other than Home.
 In this case, there are also Login and Register options on the navbar.
 If the user is signed in, then these are replaced with a Logout option on the navbar.
 - The Home page displays a sentence explaining what the site is if the user is signed out, along with links to the Register or Login/Sign In pages.
 If the user is signed in, it displays a Dashboard, with links through to all areas of the site - Add Feed, View Feeds, Add Nappy Change, View Nappy changes.
 All these links have been tested and work as expected.
 - The Login/Sign In page functions as expected.
-Users can enter their email address and username, along with their password, and they are successfully signed in.
+Users can enter their email address or username, along with their password, and they are successfully signed in.
-- The Register/Sign Up page allows users to enter their email address, a username, select a password (twice), and then hit the Sign Up button, and their accounts are successflly created.
+- The Register/Sign Up page allows users to enter their email address, a username, select a password (twice), and then hit the Sign Up button, and their accounts are successfully created.
 The user is then taken through to their home dashboard, indicating they are now an authenticated user.
 - The Sign Out page appears after users hit Logout in the navbar, and asks users to confirm they want to sign out.
 Once confirmed via hitting the green button, users are taken back to the non-signed in version of the Home page.
 - All parts of the Add Feed page work as expected.
 The date and time can be selected via the dropdown menu, feed type can be selected via the dropdown menu, a Formula Amount (ml) input with a default of 0 appears if the user selects the "formula" feed type, a Breast Feed Duration (Minutes) input with a default of 0 appears if the user selects the "breast" feed type, and the Notes field takes input on an optional basis.
 Clicking the green Enter Feed button confirms the entry and takes the user to the View Feeds page, complete with the new entry in the list.
 - The View Feeds page displays as expected.
 Feed entries are displayed in date order with the newest first.
 The feeds are shown as Bootstrap cards, with the feed type field and the date and time field.
 The feed type displayed for each entry is a clickable link that opens that feed's detail view.
 - All parts of the Add Nappy Change page work as expected.
 The date and time can be selected via the dropdown menu; nappy contents can be selected via the dropdown menu with the options Wet, Dirty, Wet+Dirty or Nothing all available; and the Notes field takes input on an optional basis.
 Clicking the green Enter Nappy Change button confirms the entry and takes the user to the View Nappies page, complete with the new entry in the list.
 - The View Nappies page displays as expected.
 Nappy entries are displayed in date order with the newest first.
 The nappy entries are shown as Bootstrap cards, with the nappy contents field and the date and time field.
 The nappy contents displayed for each entry is a clickable link that opens that nappy's detail view.
 - The feed detail view displays as expected.
 The image and page title shown is based on whether the feed is formula or breast, as is the feed amount field (Formula Amount ml or Breast Feed Duration Minutes).
 The date/time and notes fields display correctly.
 The Edit and Delete buttons click through to the relevant screens.
 - The nappy change detail view displays as expected.
 The image works, and the page title shown is based on whether the nappy contents is Wet, Dirty, Wet+Dirty, or Nothing.
-The date/, rash and notes fields display correctly.
+The date/time, rash and notes fields display correctly.
 The Edit and Delete buttons click through to the relevant screens.
 - The Edit Nappy Change page displays all fields as fully re-editable, and clicking the green Confirm Changes button updates the entry and brings the user back to the View Nappies page.
-- The Delete Nappy Change page asks the user if they are sure they wish to delete the entry, and if they click the green Confirm button, the entry deletes and the user is taken back the View Nappies page, which no longer displays the deleted entry.
+- The Delete Nappy Change page asks the user if they are sure they wish to delete the entry, and if they click the green Confirm button, the entry deletes and the user is taken back to the View Nappies page, which no longer displays the deleted entry.
 - The Edit Feed page displays all fields as fully re-editable, and clicking the green Confirm Changes button updates the entry and brings the user back to the View Feeds page.
-- The Delete Feed page asks the user if they are sure they wish to delete the entry, and if they click the green Confirm button, the entry deletes and the user is taken back the View Feed page, which no longer displays the deleted entry.
+- The Delete Feed page asks the user if they are sure they wish to delete the entry, and if they click the green Confirm button, the entry deletes and the user is taken back to the View Feed page, which no longer displays the deleted entry.
 - The 403 Unauthorized Access page is shown if the user tries to access another user's entry for editing or deleting purposes, most likely by swapping in a different primary key number in the web address.
 Clicking on the green Home button at the bottom takes the user back to their home dashboard view.
 - All the social media icon links in the page footer take the user, in a new tab, through to their respective platforms.